Current Projects at a Glance

 Rebuilding Green and Resilient

 Creating neighborhood resilience hubs by installing grid-tied back-up solar systems in New York and New Jersey communities hit hardest by Hurricane Sandy and providing sustainable neighborhood rebuilding guidance.
+Read more about our Solar for Sandy Program here.

 Helping New Orleans rebuild following Hurricane Katrina with a model sustainable village in the Lower Ninth Ward.